With many courses to choose from, both online and classroom based, what’s the best import export course for 2023?

 We all hate tests and exams but the reality is, unless we sit them, how do we know we’ve understood the course content?

-All import export courses should include a final exam, which should be graded by your tutor and then any questions that weren’t understood correctly, revised and explained.
+All import export courses should include a final exam where the subject matter allows, which should be graded by your tutor and then any questions that weren’t understood correctly, revised and explained.

 Without this, there’s a risk that you’ll go into your business dealings or new job, thinking you’ve understood how to carry out a certain task or procedure when in fact you haven’t and that could cost you.